What are hard skills and why are they important?

 - Collaborate closely with the team on product features and requirements.

-When you sit down to write your resume, use the skills from the job listing as a guidebook and checklist for hard skills to put on your resume.
+When you sit down to write your resume, use the skills from the job listing as a guidebook and checklist of hard skills to put on your resume.

 You can add a skill to your resume even if you aren’t an expert in that particular skill set.
 For example, let’s say you have extensive experience writing budgets, some experience tracking performance and minor experience overseeing the hiring process.